 Military and civilian divorces are very similar.
 The federal government has a laissez-faire attitude about most things concerning family law.
 When their service members are involved, however, it can be a different story.
 The following is a basic overview of some of the major differences you can expect between a military divorce and a civilian divorce in Alabama.

-Child support and alimony is often more generous when given in state court in Alabama; however, in the event the court does not order alimony or child support, most branches of the military require their service members to give ‘adequate support’ to their family members, unlike in Alabama.
+Child support and alimony are often more generous when given in state court in Alabama; however, in the event, the court does not order alimony or child support, most branches of the military require their service members to give ‘adequate support’ to their family members, unlike in Alabama.
 For a full overview of support when divorcing in the military, click **here** (link to support article).

 Overall, a divorce can be an emotionally draining and complex experience, even for the most amicable couples.
 It is advisable to seek out the guidance of an accomplished attorney.
-Contact Charlotte Christian today if you have any questions about getting a divorce with a military spouse.
+Contact Alabama Family Law Group today if you have any questions about getting a divorce from a military spouse.